Nurse Types / Pediatric Nurse Practitioner

 - Certified Pediatric Nurse Practitioner – Acute Care (CPNP-AC): PNPs who wish to concentrate on providing acute care to infants, children, adolescents, and young adults through age 21 should seek this certification.
 Most PNPs who apply for this certification work in emergency rooms, hospitals, surgical units, and specialty care clinics.

-What is the pediatric nurse practitioner salary and job outlook?
+What is the career outlook for pediatric nurse practitioners?

 As with other nurse practitioner specialties, the demand for PNPs is expected to increase by 40% from 2021 to 2031.
-The U.S. Bureau of Labor Statistics (BLS) lists all nurse practitioner positions as growing at a pace much faster than the average for other professions during the same period.
+The U.S. Bureau of Labor Statistics (BLS) expects nurse practitioner positions to grow at a pace much faster than the average for other professions during the same period.